techthoughts2/Catesta/README.md

 ## Description

-Catesta enables you to quickly scaffold a PowerShell module project with proper formatting, test + build automation, CI/CD integration, with just one line of code.
+Catesta enables you to quickly scaffold a [PowerShell module](https://docs.microsoft.com/powershell/scripting/developer/module/how-to-write-a-powershell-script-module?view=powershell-7) or [Vault extension](https://github.com/PowerShell/SecretManagement) project with proper formatting, test + build automation, CI/CD integration, with just one line of code.

-* Catesta scaffolds an empty PowerShell module project that adheres to PowerShell community guidelines.
+* Catesta scaffolds an empty PowerShell/Vault extension module project that adheres to PowerShell community guidelines.
 * It generates a few [Pester](https://github.com/pester/Pester) tests to get you started.
 * It makes a [build file](https://github.com/nightroman/Invoke-Build) that analyzes your code for best practices and styling, runs Pester tests, creates PowerShell help, and combines your functions together to build your project for publication.
 * It will create resources you need to trigger CI/CD builds for your module.